egonw/blog2/_posts/2006-03-31-inchis-in-latex-and-cdk-news.markdown

 title:  "InChI's in LaTex and CDK News"
 date:   2006-03-31
 blogger-link: https://chem-bla-ics.blogspot.com/2006/03/inchis-in-latex-and-cdk-news.html
-tags: inchi latex cdknews
+tags: inchi cdk cdknews iupac nist google protein openbabel inchikey:VNWKTOKETHGBQD-UHFFFAOYSA-N
 ---

-An [InChI](http://www.iupac.org/inchi/) (or the [FAQ](http://www.iupac.org/inchi/)) is a line notation for a molecular structure that was recently developed by the [NIST](http://www.nist.gov/) and the IUPAC.
+An [InChI](http://www.iupac.org/inchi/) (or see the [FAQ](http://www.iupac.org/inchi/)) is a line notation for a molecular structure that was recently developed by the [NIST](http://www.nist.gov/) and the [IUPAC](http://www.iupac.org/).
 Principally they can be applied to protein too (see below), but because proteins would give lenghty InChI's and are quite well defined in terms of connectivity anyway, those can better be described by their amino acid sequence.

 The March 2006 issue of [CDK News](http://almost.cubic.uni-koeln.de/cdk/cdk_top/cdk_news/), the [Chemistry Development Kit](http://cdk.sf.net/) project newsletter, will be [released](http://sourceforge.net/project/showfiles.php?group_id=20024&package_id=124796) later today, and had, for the second time, the requirment that authors provide InChI's for molecular structures mentioned in the articles.
 Different from the previous issue is how InChI's are marked up in LaTeX.
 I've setup a `\inchi{}` for this that automatically creates a [Google](http://www.google.com/) search query as link behind the InChI:

 ```latex
 \newcommand{